The Martial Compendium 5E

 Requires: A Dagger, Shortsword, Sickle, Tridant, War Pick

-When you take the Attack Action, you can declare one of your attacks a Hooking Strike.
-If it hits, you attempt to hook the creature.
-You add your superiority die to the attack’s damage roll and may attempt a Grapple, using the weapon or a free hand.
+When you take the Attack Action, you can declare one of your melee attacks a Hooking Strike.
+If it hits, you attempt to hook the creature, and may attempt a Grapple, using the weapon.
 If you do, the target has Disadvantage on the saving throw to resist the Grapple.
 While you use your weapon to Grapple this way, you can't use that weapon for attacking.

 Impale